OpenNebula/docs/source/provision_clusters/providers/equinix_provider.rst

 * Tokyo
 * California (US)

+TODO: How to enable more zones?
+Why only these ones?

 In order to define an Equinix provider, you need the following information:

 * **Credentials**: these are used to interact with the remote provider.
 You need to provide ``token`` and ``project``.
 You can follow `this guide <https://metal.equinix.com/developers/api/>`__ to get this data.
 * **Facility**: this is the location in the world where the resources are going to be deployed.
 All the available `facilities are listed here <https://www.equinix.com/data-centers/>`__.
 * **Plans and OS**: these define the capacity of the resources that are going to be deployed and the operating system that is going to be installed on them.

+.. warning:: Please note even though Equinix support multiple OSs, the automation tools are tailored to works with ``Ubuntu 20.04``.
+If you use another OS, please be aware that it might required some adjustments, and things might not work as expected.
+Avoid using a different OS in production environment unless you've properly tested it before.

 How to Create an Equinix Provider
 ================================================================================